 Second, hearing loss is a slow process for most, so it’s difficult to notice the downhill progression.
-Your quick to blame others for mumbling, or to turn up the TV volume a little louder, because it is easier than considering that you may have hearing loss.
+You’re quick to blame others for mumbling or to turn up the TV volume a little louder because it is easier than considering that you may have hearing loss.

 So, the signs can be subtle.
 You have to know what to watch for, and while it’s easy to deny that you have hearing loss, you should be honest with yourself about the warning signs.